 Consistency and persistence are key when it comes to training your teenage dog.
 Set clear expectations and stick to them.
-If you let your dog get away with unwanted behaviour, even once, it will send mixed signals and make training more difficult.
+If you let your dog get away with unwanted behavior, even once, it will send mixed signals and make training more difficult.

 Brain games for dogs

 Brain games are a great way to keep your teenage dog mentally stimulated.
 These games challenge your dog's mind, improve their problem-solving skills, and provide them with a fun and engaging activity.

 Puzzle toys are a great option.
 These toys challenge your pup to access a treat or toy that’s stuck in a puzzle, keeping them engaged for minutes or even hours at a time.
 Hide-and-seek is another fun game to help improve your dog's recall skills and provide them with ample mental stimulation.

 Spaying or neutering your pup can have a significant impact on their behavior.
 Veterinarians generally recommend the procedure, but always make sure to talk it over with your vet first to understand the benefits and risks.

 Neutering can help reduce aggressive or dominant behavior in male dogs, and spaying can help prevent unwanted pregnancies in female dogs.
 However, it's important to note that neutering is not a cure-all for behavioral issues: It's still important to provide your dog with ample training and socialization, regardless of whether they’re spayed or neutered.
 Also, keep in mind that some dog breeds should be spayed or neutered later than others to ensure proper physical development.